-All IEML USL (Uniform Semantic Locators) are built from the elements (or morphemes) of the language.
+Each and all IEML USL (Uniform Semantic Locators) are built from the words of the language.

-A sentence phrase has nine roles: a root and eight distinct leaf roles.
-The leaf roles may be empty or may contain only role auxiliaries and no category operand.
+A phrase has nine roles: a root and eight distinct leaf roles.
+The leaf roles may be empty or may contain only role’s auxiliaries.
 One of the nine roles has a semantic accent represented by an exclamation mark.
-The sentence phrase is recursive: the eight leaf roles may contain any category-operand, except for the root, which cannot contain a junction phrase.
+The phrase is recursive: the eight leaf roles may contain any phrase.

 In terms of building a network of relationships:

-- Each of the eight roles can be compared to a master branch, the role auxiliaries to small branches that subdivide a master branch, and the operand subcategories to leaves.
+- Each of the eight roles can be compared to a main branch, the role’s auxiliaries to small branches that subdivide a main branch, and the categories (words, phrases) to leaves.

-- The meaning of a role can be clarified by an auxiliary chosen from the paradigms of auxiliaries specialized in that role.
+- The meaning of a role can be clarified by a role’s auxiliary chosen from the paradigms of auxiliaries specialized in that role.

 - The same role can give way to as many semantic branches as there are distinct auxiliaries.

-- A role + auxiliary branching can lead to a leaf (an operand subcategory) or to a palm whose leaves are linked by a junction.
+- A role + auxiliary branching can lead to a leaf (a sub-phrase or word) or to a palm whose leaves are linked by a junction.

-- The root-leaf relations of the same sentence make a whole.
+- The root-leaf relations of the same phrase make a whole.

 Details of the nine roles and their specialized auxiliaries

-- a verb word, signifying a process, a state or an existence,
+- a verb, representing a process, a state or an existence,

-- a noun word, meaning an actant, entity, substance or essence,
+- a noun, representing an actant, entity, substance or essence,

-- an adjective word, meaning the quality of an actant,
+- an adjective, representing the quality of an actant,

-- an adverb word, meaning the quality of a process,
+- an adverb, representing the quality of a process,

-The root must include an element specifying one of the four grammatical classes of E:O:.O:.
+The root must include a tool-word that specifies one of the four grammatical classes of E:O:.O:.

 When the root is not a verb, the leaf roles are distributed by interpreting the nouns, adjectives or adverbs placed in the root as processes reified into actants or qualities.

 - The initiator is the subject of a process.
-It answers the question « who ».
-It can also define the starting point, the initial conditions, the first motor or the first cause of the concept evoked by the phrase.
+It answers the question « who ? ».
+It can also define the starting point, the initial conditions, the first motor or the first cause of the concept evoked in a phrase.

-The initiator does not have any role auxiliary..
+The initiator does not have any role’s auxiliary.

-- The inter-actant corresponds to the object of classical grammar.
-It answers the question « what ».
+- The inter-actant corresponds to the object in classical grammar.
+It answers the question « what ? ».
 It also plays the role of medium in the relationship between the initiator and the recipient.

-The inter-actant does not have any role auxiliary.
+The inter-actant does not have any role’s auxiliary.

 - The recipient is the beneficiary (or victim) of a process.
-It answers the questions « for whom, to whom, against whom ».
+It answers the questions « for whom, to whom, and against whom ? ».

-The recipient does not have any role auxiliary.
+The recipient does not have any role’s auxiliary.

 A root-cause relationship is specified by an auxiliary of the following paradigm.